-- At-home impressions: If you don't want to go to a studio, you can purchase an impression kit online for $95, but most of the time you can find a promotion on Candid's website making the kit a lot cheaper.
+- At-home impressions: Impression kits normally cost $95, but when you purchase an impression kit online, you can get 50% off with promo code DENTALY50.
 Also, if you take your impressions and send them in, and it turns out you aren't eligible, you get a full refund.

 - Treatment: Treatment with Candid costs $2,400, but you can also opt for a payment plan of $99 per month.

 - Retainer: After treatment, you'll need to purchase a set of retainers.
 Your retainer set costs $99, but if you take good care of them, they can last you for the rest of your life.

 There are other alternatives to Invisalign – both in-office and remote – which cost less than the big-name brand.
 Read more about some good Invisalign alternatives in our separate guide.